2015 NIRSA National Soccer Championship: Women's championship

-In the finals, the 2012 champions, Michigan State, would face Colorado State who were looking on claiming their fourth national title.
-Both teams required extra time in the semifinals and Colorado State further needed penalty kicks to decide not only the semifinals, but also the quarterfinals.
-Following the trend for both teams, the game would remain 0–0 after 80 minutes, meaning extra time would be required.
-Four minutes into extra time, eventual MVP Danielle Manning of Michigan State would break the deadlock with a sudden-victory goal that gave Michigan State their second women's national title.
-Both of Michigan State's titles were won in extra time.
+In the finals, the game would remain 0–0 after 80 minutes, meaning extra time would be required again for both these teams.
+Four minutes into extra time, eventual MVP Danielle Manning of Michigan State would break the deadlock with a golden goal that gave Michigan State their second women's national title.
+This also ensured that both of Michigan State's titles were won in extra time.

 Men's open

 In the finals, Oregon would return to the open finals after their title 10 years ago in 2005 to face UC-Davis who were making their debut.
 Coming in, Oregon won each of their previous 5 games by at least 2 goals while UC-Davis had only given up a single goal.
 UC-Davis would go up 2–1 in the match, but Oregon's Henry Fassinger would score a penalty kick late into the game to tie the game at 2–2, forcing the game into extra time.
 Eventual MVP, Andrew Saenz of Oregon, would score a sudden-victory goal to secure Oregon's 3–2 win and their second national title.